-LOFT has launched the Leyton Orient Regeneration Fund with an initial target of £250,000 to be used in one of a number of scenarios.
-Read on for latest news, background detail, fund governance and how to donate.
+LOFT launched the Leyton Orient Regeneration Fund in March 2017, with an initial target of £250,000 to be used in one of a number of scenarios.

-Administration, or even liquidation, cannot be ruled out - despite Becchetti's recent cutting of the playing squad, there is a very real risk that he may simply stop covering the losses the club currently makes.
-Indeed that now seems to have happened, following the announcement on 1 March that a winding-up petition has been served on the club.
-Even though that petition has now been adjourned until 12 June and the tax bill to HMRC paid, the debt to trade creditors remains in our estimation a significant six-figure sum.
+Despite Becchetti's cutting of the playing squad, there was a very real risk that he may simply stop covering the losses the club was making.
+Indeed, that seemed to have happened, following the announcement on 1 March that a winding-up petition had been served on the club.
+Even though that petition was adjourned until 12 June and the tax bill to HMRC paid, the debt to trade creditors remained in our estimation a significant six-figure sum.

-While the best solution to Leyton Orient's situation is for Becchetti to sell the club as a going concern to a new owner, LOFT's remit as a supporters' trust means that we have to plan for the worst.
+While the best solution to Leyton Orient's situation was for Becchetti to sell the club as a going concern to a new owner, which eventually is what happened, LOFT's remit as a supporters' trust meant that we had to plan for the worst.
 To that end, LOFT members passed a resolution on 2 March 2017, approving the setting up of the Leyton Orient Regeneration Fund with an initial target of £250,000.

 The fund would be used to help regenerate Leyton Orient FC (or, in the event of liquidation of the club, a successor ‘phoenix club’) in the following scenarios: